 Increase your daily intake of fiber-rich diet and drink ample amounts of fluids.

 You may be prescribed specific antibacterial or antiparasitic medications according to the suspected or isolated causative agent.
-Appropriate rehydration is pivotal in such infections to avoid further complications.
+Appropriate rehydration is important in such infections to avoid further complications.

 This will require a specialist gastroenterologist to educate you about the disease and to decide the best treatment option for you.